Logo and Guidelines

 - Bre Owens, Western Landowners Alliance

 - Rose Smith, Sageland Collaborative

-The group will is convening periodically at the National Center for Ecological Analysis and Synthesis in Santa Barbara and later in Park City and Santa Fe, to work on questions of science, practice, policy, finance, and governance of carbon credits.
+The group is convening periodically at the National Center for Ecological Analysis and Synthesis in Santa Barbara and later in Park City and Santa Fe, to work on questions of science, practice, policy, finance, and governance of carbon credits.